Cloverpad/cloverpad-mx-firmware-rs/README.md

 runner = "probe-rs run --chip RP2040 --protocol swd"
 ```

 Wire up the debugging probe to the PCB (instructions for [Raspberry Pi Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html)) and connect the PCB to your PC.

-Run `cargo run` to load the firmware onto the PCB.
+Use `cargo run` to load the firmware onto the PCB.